gammu/gammu/readme.txt

      * Other:
        * more EMS features: polyphonic ringtones, more text features, etc.
      * .... (other)
-   * these things will be probably never done:
-     * Nokia:
-       * CRC16 for filesystem in DCT4 phones (although it's called CRC16 by
-         Nokia, none of possible CRC16 polynoms give correct results.
-         Alghoritm used by Nokia uses initial value 0xffff)
 -------------------------------------------------------------------------------
 Q. Where to get latest versions and support ?